 This TMDL will be published for a 30-day public notice.
-During this time, the public will be notified by publication in both a statewide and local newspaper.
+During this time, the public will be notified by publication in the statewide newspaper.
 The public will be given an opportunity to review the TMDL and submit comments.
 MDEQ also distributes all TMDLs at the beginning of the public notice to those members of the public who have requested to be included on a TMDL mailing list.
-TMDL mailing list members may request to receive the TMDL reports through either, email or the postal service.
-Anyone wishing to become a member of the TMDL mailing list should contact Greg Jackson at (601) 961-5098 or Greg\Jackson@deq.state.ms.us.
+TMDL mailing list members may request to receive the TMDL reports through either, e-mail or the postal service.
+Anyone wishing to become a member of the TMDL mailing list should contact Greg Jackson at (601) 961-5098 or Greg_Jackson@deq.state.ms.us.

-At the end of the 30-day period, MDEQ will determine the level of interest in the TMDL and make a decision on the necessity of holding a public meeting.
-All comments received during the public notice period and at any public meeting become a part of the record of this TMDL.
-All comments will be considered in the ultimate completion of this TMDL for submission of this TMDL to EPA Region 4 for final approval.
+All comments should be directed to Greg Jackson at Greg_Jackson@deq.state.ms.us or Greg Jackson, MDEQ, PO Box 10385, Jackson, MS 39289.
+All comments received during the public notice period and at any public hearings become a part of the record of this TMDL and will be considered in the submission of this TMDL to EPA Region 4 for final approval.